Canadian Housing Statistics Program (CHSP)

-The Canadian Housing Statistics Program (CHSP) leverages existing data from provincial and territorial land registries, property assessment programs and other administrative data files to create a database of all residential properties in Canada.
+The CHSP leverages existing data from provincial and territorial land registries, property assessment programs and other administrative data files to create a database of all residential properties in Canada.

 A range of data sources are used to determine whether or not property owners are residents of Canada.
 Key amongst these factors is linking an owner to recent Canadian tax data activity; when linking to tax data is successful, an owner is highly likely to be considered a resident of Canada.
 However, additional criteria such as an indication of emigration from Canada to a foreign country, or a lack of presence on the last Canadian Census of Population may conversely lead to an owner being designated as a non-resident of Canada.

-Concepts and terminology used to describe properties are distinct to a jurisdiction, and CHSP harmonizes these differences as much as possible.
+Concepts and terminology used to describe properties are distinct to each jurisdiction, and CHSP harmonizes these differences as much as possible.

-All microdata records contained in the Canadian Housing Statistics Program (CHSP) are verified in order to identify possible errors (e.g. outliers, unexpected values or formatting issues).
+All microdata records contained in the CHSP are verified in order to identify possible errors (e.g., outliers, unexpected values or formatting issues).
 Validation edits are used to verify that each field contains values that fall within the allowable range for that data element.
 Correlation edits are used to check the compatibility of different data elements within a record.

 Data abnormalities are resolved in collaboration with data providers and by comparing aggregated values available from alternate sources like the Census of Population and tax data.